wchatx/docs.getdbt.com/website/docs/guides/orchestration/webhooks/zapier-slack.md

 In the **Code** field, paste the following code, replacing `YOUR_SECRET_HERE` with the secret you created when setting up the Storage by Zapier integration.
 Remember that this is not your dbt Cloud secret.

-The code below will validate the authenticity of the request, extract the run logs for the completed job from the Admin API, and then build a summary message that pulls out any error messages from the end-of-invocation logs created by dbt Core.
+The code below will validate the authenticity of the request, extract the run logs for the completed job from the Admin API, and then build two messages: a summary message containing the outcome of each step and its duration, and a message for inclusion in a thread displaying any error messages extracted from the end-of-invocation logs created by dbt Core.

 ```python
 import hashlib